Skip to main content

 2. Redirect your customer to the URL you received with the token.

-3. After your customer has completed the form we will redirect them back to your website using the returnURL you provided when generating the token.
+3. After the end user has completed the form we will redirect them back to your website using the returnURL you provided when generating the token.

 4. Call the Token Lookup API endpoint to obtain the result of the token.